department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 We can't determine eligibility for burial in Arlington National Cemetery because the United States Army maintains this cemetery.
 Please work with a funeral home director to contact Arlington National Cemetery at <a href="tel:+18779078585">877-907-8585</a> for their eligibility information.

+### The full regulations for burial in VA national cemetery

+Read the [full regulations](https://www.cem.va.gov/CEM/pdf/IS1_Jan_2011.pdf) to learn about burial in a VA national cemetery.

 ------

 ## More about VA burial benefits and planning